 Can I travel to the US for work?
 Yes, you can travel to the US for meetings with colleagues, clients and customers.
 You can also travel for conferences, seminars, etc. Generally, any such travel for meetings and information gathering is acceptable.
 However, it is important that actual work is done in Canada and this is what is communicated to border officials.
+Read more about this topic on our blog.

 Does JobArc look for work for me?
 We aren’t a recruiting agency.
 We do have some relationships with US and Canadian recruiters.
 If you send us your resume, we will make it available to them as we find good matches.
 We recommend that you pursue jobs yourself.
 We would be happy to get involved when you feel it’s appropriate.
 For example, we could have a video call with the company where we explain the JobArc process.